zixiaohuang9874/Song-Rec-App/README.md

 ├── Dockerfile_data                   <- Dockerfile for acquiring the data, downloading the data and interacting with the RDS instance
 ├── Dockerfile_pipeline               <- Dockerfile for running the model pipeline
-├── run-pipeline.sh                   <- Shell file for running the pipeline in a single command
+├── run-pipeline.sh                   <- Shell file for running the pipeline in a single command ├── run-tests.sh                      <- Shell file for running the tests
 ```

 ## Running the app